It is extremely difficult, and often impossible, to prevent errors when data are stored, retrieved, operated on, or transmitted.

 Hamming Distance

-The Hamming distance $d(x,y)$ between the bit strings $x$ and $y$ is the number of positions in which these strings differ.
+The Hamming distance $d(x,y)$ between bit strings $x$ and $y$ is the number of positions in which these strings differ.

 The minimum distance of a binary code $C$ is the smallest distance between two distinct codewords, that is